PhilETaylor/docs.myjoomla.io/source/index.md

 At the time of writing there is no practical way of querying this data as its published in such a bad state (individual Joomla content items) on the official site.

-myJoomla.io providers the _only_ public json interface that is updated and maintained of this data.
+myJoomla.io provides the _only_ public json interface that is updated and maintained of this data.

 `License: GPL`